intelligent-soft-robots/pam_documentation/doc/A1_overview_and_installation.md

 The below will:

- -install mujoco in /usr/local/
+- install mujoco in /usr/local/

- -create configuration files in /opt/mpi-is
+- create configuration files in /opt/mpi-is

- -install (c++) libraries and python packages
+- install (c++) libraries and python packages

 #### binaries